vimagick/dockerfiles/obfsproxy/README.md

   restart: always
 ```

 The default run mode is `server`.
-You can also run container in `client` mode:
+You can also run container in `client` mode.
+The following example shows us how to make a OpenVPN relay:

 ```
 obfsproxy:
-  ...
+  image: vimagick/obfsproxy:latest
+  ports:
+    - "1149:1149/tcp"
   environment:
+    - PASSWORD=J23TNHPJPAOQJLTCPLFD4CQYVFY6MEVP
+    - DEST_HOST=vpn.datageek.info
+    - DEST_PORT=4911
     - RUN_MODE=client
-  ...
+    - LISTEN_ADDR=0.0.0.0
+    - LISTEN_PORT=1149
+  restart: always
 ```

 The password should be encoded by Base32 with fixed length.